jim-collier/x9git/README.md

 - Look before you leap: fetch first, show the current state and the exact commands about to run, and ask before doing anything that mutates.

-## How it compares to the named workflows
+## How it compares industry-standard named workflows

 Gitsby doesn't invent a branching model.
 Two of the well-known ones are already in it, and which one you get depends on whether the repo has a `dev` branch.
 There's nothing to configure.

-- [GitHub Flow](https://docs.github.com/en/get-started/using-github/github-flow), in a repo with no `dev`.
-Branch off the default branch, open a PR, land it back, delete the branch.
-Whatever is on the default branch is releasable.
-That suits a project with no release cadence, which is most personal projects and plenty of professional ones.

 - [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/), in a repo that has a `dev`.
 Feature work lands on `dev`. `main` holds only what has been published.
 A `dev` -> `main` merge is a release, and it carries a tag. `br hotfix` is GitFlow's hotfix branch, back-merge included, so the next release can't quietly undo a published fix.

 	- Not all of GitFlow, though.
 Release branches are left out, along with the `develop` and `feature/` naming.
 Those earn their keep on a scheduled product with several versions in flight, and cost more than they return everywhere else.

+- [GitHub Flow](https://docs.github.com/en/get-started/using-github/github-flow), in a repo with no `dev`.
+Branch off the default branch, open a PR, land it back, delete the branch.
+Whatever is on the default branch is releasable.
+That suits a project with no release cadence, which is most personal projects and plenty of professional ones.

 - [GitLab Flow](https://about.gitlab.com/topics/version-control/what-is-gitlab-flow/) has no direct equivalent here.
 Its idea is downstream branches that mirror environments, or a long-lived branch per release.
 Gitsby has no concept of an environment, and a release is a tag on `main` rather than a branch.
 You can keep such branches by hand; Gitsby just won't manage them for you.